 Urban development has a profound influence on the quality and quantity of Maryland waters by altering the hydrologic cycle.
 When vegetation is stripped, soil compacted and impervious surfaces added during the construction process, rain is deflected over these hard surfaces instead of filtering through the soil on site and recharging groundwater supplies.
-Stormwater from developed sites rushes overland, gaining volume, and picking up soil and its accumulated pollutants, including oil, grease, and fertilizer from streets, roofs, parking lots, lawns and bare ground.
+Stormwater from developed sites rushes overland, gaining volume, and picking up soil and its accumulated pollutants, which may include oil, grease, and fertilizer from streets, roofs, parking lots, lawns, and bare ground.
 This large quantity of contaminated water rushes into the closest surface water.
 This accumulated runoff causes flooding, stream channel erosion, sedimentation, wildlife habitat deterioration, water pollution, and lower stream base-flows.

-The goal of MDE's Stormwater Management Program is to maintain predevelopment runoff characteristics, during and after development.
-To that end, all new development projects are required to incorporate best management practices (BMP) to help return post development hydrology back to natural conditions in which rainwater can filter into the ground on site, become cleansed by the soil, and recharge groundwater supplies.
+The goal of MDE's Stormwater Management Program is to maintain pre-development runoff characteristics, during and after development.
+Currently, all new development projects are required to incorporate best management practices (BMP) to assist in achieving post development hydrology back to natural conditions, in which rainwater can filter into the ground on site, become cleansed by the soil, and recharge groundwater supplies.